RoseRocket/water-drop/README.md

 2. It has to be **easy** to use.
 Nobody should go through pages of documentation or reading many lines of code in order to understand how this tool works.
 3. It has to be **easy** to setup new templates to be used by everyone.
 (For this project `Handlebars` was picked as the main templating engine for its simplicity.
 You can read more on `Handlebars` templating [here](http://handlebarsjs.com/))

-## Minimum Required Data for New Module (Idea)

-Here is the list of the minimum information required in order to create new code based on the existing template:

-1. **Type** type of the template to be used for a new module
-1. **Name**
-2. **Path** relative path where new module will reside inside of a bigger project codebase
-3. **Content** content of the files being copy-pasted with an ability to do few name changes afterwards

 ## Installation

 Global installation *(suggested)*